-Looking for a simple design, to start your butterfly garden?
+Looking for a simple design to build your butterfly garden?
 This half-circle border of plants should have butterflies and even a few hummingbirds fluttering through it by mid-season.
 You can use the plan as is or tweak it with your favorite plants.

 06 of 06

 Many favorite butterfly plants are herbs.
-Dill, parsley and fennel all have those wonderful flat, umbel landing pads butterflies love, as well as plenty of nectar.
+Dill, parsley, and fennel all have those wonderful flat, umbel landing pads butterflies love, as well as plenty of nectar.
 You can include them in a designated herb garden or incorporate these herbs into any border.
-Although the caterpillars of many popular butterflies will also feed on your herb plants.
-Try not to panic; the caterpillars will quickly turn into butterflies and your herbs will regrow.
-Read on for more about attracting butterflies with... herbs.
+However, keep in mind that the caterpillars of many popular butterflies will also feed on your herb plants.
+Try not to panic; the caterpillars will quickly turn into butterflies, and your herbs will regrow.